zowe/docs-site/docs/appendix/zowe-yaml-configuration.md

 - **`port`**
  Defines the port which discovery should be started on.
 This may be defined as a valid port number or as an offset from the Gateway component's port.
 To define an offset enter `"+{offset}"` or `"-{offset}"` as a string.
 The offset must start with `+` or `-`.
 - **`debug`**
- Defines whether to enable debug mode for gateway.
+ Defines whether to enable debug mode for the Discovery Service.
 - **`apiml.service.preferIpAddress`**
  Set this parameter to `true`  to advertise a service IP address instead of its hostname. **Note:** This configuration is deprecated.
 The Zowe start script will ignore this value and always set it to `false`.
 - **`apiml.security.ssl.verifySslCertificatesOfServices`**